Koustav2908/snake-game/README.md

 ## How to Play
 - Clone or download the repository.
 - Ensure you have Python installed on your system.
+- Run the following script to start the game: `python main.py`

 Enjoy the game and happy coding!